ahmedmorgan210/alx-higher_level_programming/0x05-python-exceptions/README.md

-this is the day of exceptions
+this is the day of try/except/finally in python